 Academic advisors determine if a student is eligible for part-time status and part-time billing is not automatically implemented.
-Students need to confirm their part-time status by registering for 2.5 CUs or fewer and emailing an advisor in the Wharton Undergraduate Division before the first day of the semester.
-For more information about policies, procedures, and deadlines, go to: undergrad-inside.wharton.upenn.edu/part-time-status
+For more information about policies, procedures, and deadlines, go to: undergrad-inside.wharton.upenn.edu/part-time-status.

 Financial Aid